clangordon/physics-bioweapon/README.md

 # Clan Gordon Physics Bioweapon

-“My physics degree in action.”
+“My physics degree in action.
+It is normal for Physics grads to invent things like this.”
 Andrew James Potter

 NOTE: As a patriotic British citizen I would be interested in licensing the Physics Bioweapon to the UK military and UK police.